mmstewart/Server-Diagnostic-Application/README.md

 A step by step series of examples that tell you how to get the application running.

 ---
 To get the program to run, you just need to enter a url.
-You do not need to enter (https://...), enter www.(addressExample).domain or  addressExample.domain
+You do not need to enter (https://...).

+Enter www.(addressExample).domain or addressExample.domain

 ![cropped](https://user-images.githubusercontent.com/36175538/43022314-780c16b8-8c2c-11e8-8d66-b0a660ac170d.png)